TheDeanLab/navigate/docs/source/feature_container/feature_container_home.rst

 2. How to get parameters from GUI?

 All the GUI parameters are in the ``model.configuration["experiment"]`` during runtime.
-Here is the example that get positions from the multi-position table in the GUI.
+Here is an example that get positions from the multi-position table in the GUI.

 .. code-block:: python